github/opensource.guide/introduction/flow/index.md

     <h3>Deploy</h3>

     <p>Once your Pull Request has been reviewed and the branch passes your tests, you can deploy your changes to verify them in production.
-If your changes cause issues, you can roll them back by deploying the existing master back into production.</p>
+If your branch cause issues, you can roll it back by deploying the existing master into production.</p>
   </div>

   <div class="panel-content js-panel-content js-panel-content-merge" data-step="merge">